-Prerequisite: HOD Recommendation This course offers students a survey of six different governmental styles in use around the world today.
+Prerequisite: HoF Recommendation This course offers students a survey of six different governmental styles in use around the world today.
 A series of case studies allows students to explore these styles through history and in the present.
 They will better understand the principles that guide current events both today and throughout their lives.
 Those who enroll in the course are expected to take the AP examination near the end of the year.
+College majors that benefit from this AP can be found here.